An overview of crime statistics for the US

 There is, however, a third source for crime information from Gallup accessing individuals, households, and fear of crime.
 However, most crime discussions focus on the two reports from the Department of Justice.

-Note that the FBI is transitioning from the Uniform Crime Reports to the National Incident-Based Reporting System which will provide more detail and higher quality information on criminal activity in the United States.
-The NIBRS is slated to replace the traditional Uniform Crime Reports.
-Currently, they are having problems with the number of law enforcement agencies reporting their data in a new format.
+Note that the FBI is transitioning to the National Incident-Based Reporting System which will provide more detail and higher quality information on criminal activity in the United States.
+They are having problems with the number of law enforcement agencies reporting their data in the new format, but the percentage of participating police agencies is increasing.
+The current question is whether law enforcement agencies are submitting a full year’s worth of data.

 See Violence Increases-National Incident-Based Reporting System for additional information.